Stephanie Aaronson

 Stephanie Aaronson is an American economist.
 She received her PhD in economics from Columbia University.
 Aaronson served as a Senior Fellow at the Brookings Institution until December 2022, where she held the position of vice president and director of economic studies.
 She specializes in labor economics and her current research focuses on labor force participation in the United States.
 Her work has been published in academic journals, such as the American Economic Review.
-Her research has also been featured in prominent American news publications, including The New York Times and The Economist.
+Her research has been featured in prominent news publications, including The New York Times and The Economist.

 Education

 Aaronson holds a Bachelor of Arts in history, a Master of Philosophy in economics and a Master of Arts in economics from Columbia University.
-She also received her PhD in economics from Columbia University in 2001.
+She earned her PhD in economics from Columbia University in 2001.
 Her dissertation was titled "Changing Wage Growth 1967-1997: Causes and Consequences" and focused on trends in wage growth, and its relationship with technological change and labor force participation across different demographic groups.
-Her PhD was supervised by Stephen Cameron.